 All of VidNotes' AI features work on iPad:

-- AI Summary — get a concise overview of any video
+- AI Summary, get a concise overview of any video

-- 30+ Languages — full multilingual support
+- 30+ Languages with full multilingual support

 Import Flexibility